Municipal officials are the driving force behind the League's legislative success.

 The November policy committee meeting is held in conjunction with the FLC Legislative conference.
 The priorities adopted by each committee in November are then submitted to the Legislative Committee and ultimately the FLC membership for consideration and adoption at the Legislative Conference.
 These priorities then become the FLC Legislative Action Agenda.

 Legislative Policy Committee chairs, vice-chairs and members are appointed annually by the League president.
 Any city official is eligible to serve on a Policy Committee, and appointments are usually based upon a city official’s support and advocacy of the League’s adopted Legislative Action Agenda, participation at meetings, Legislative Action Day and other legislative-related activities.
 Below is a listing of the five League policy committees and the issues that fall within the purview of those committees.
-To sign-up for a policy committee, please complete the online form by August 16.
-Appointments will be confirmed by August 22.
-Should you have any questions or require additional information, please contact Holly McPhail at the League at (850) 222-9684 or by e-mail at firstname.lastname@example.org.
+If you are interested in learning more, please contact Holly McPhail at the League at (850) 222-9684 or by e-mail at firstname.lastname@example.org.